Skip to Main Content

 Webpage Citation Overview

-Chicago differs from other citation styles in that it treats social media and website citations as similar to personal communication.
-As such, website citations normally appear only as an in-text citation, or in the notes.
-Websites are only cited in the bibliography if there are no notes used.
-In this guide, additional citation examples are provided, as students often seek to cite all sources in the notes and bibliography.
+Website citations normally appear only as an in-text citation, or in the notes.
+Websites are only cited formally in the text or in the Reference List if they are used extensively or if the publication requires it.
+Additional citation examples are provided, as students may seek to cite all sources formally.

-• If a website does not have a date of publication listed, provide the date that you accessed the website as part of the citation
+• If a website does not have a date of publication listed type n.d. (for no date) in place of a publication date, and provide the date that you accessed the website as part of the citation

-• A timestamp may be added to a citation, following the date, for citations to frequently updated content, such as Wikipedia
+• A last modified timestamp may be added to a citation, following the date, for citations to frequently updated content, such as Wikipedia

-A note or bibliography citation should include as many of the following elements as possible.
+A bibliography citation should include as many of the following elements as possible.
 If an element is unavailable, skip that element:

 5. a description of the type of content, if relevant to distinguish it from text (ex. video, audio)